 The first point release of the Bionic Beaver is out now.
 Ubuntu 18.04.1 LTS is the first increment out of six planned releases before the 18.10 plunge.
 Like any other point releases, this version also includes all the latest applications, security updates, and updates that released after April 26th, 2018, when the Bionic Beaver was released.

 What’s New in Ubuntu 18.04.1 LTS

-Here are some important updates in this version of Ubuntu.
+Here are some critical updates in this version of Ubuntu.